Why is Drinking Water Important and How Much Water Should You Drink

 Additionally, according to the Heart Foundation, “when you are dehydrated, your blood retains more sodium, thickening your blood and making it harder for your blood to circulate through your body.
 Keeping your body hydrated helps your heart pump blood more easily and allows oxygen to reach your muscles, which helps the muscles work efficiently.”

-This is no doubt one of the more important benefits of drinking water, as noted by our team of heart health nutritional counsellors.
+This is no doubt one of the more important benefits of drinking water, as noted by our team of heart health dietitians.

 8. Water lubricates and cushions joints